 Banquete is a tiny town located in the state of Texas.
 With a population of 745 people and just one neighborhood, Banquete is the 882nd largest community in Texas.

-Banquete is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Banquete is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Banquete is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Banquete who work in healthcare (28.40%), sales jobs (14.40%), and teaching (12.00%).

 Of important note, Banquete is also a town of artists.
 Banquete has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Banquete’s character.

-As is often the case in a small town, Banquete doesn't have a public transportation system that people use for their commute.
+Banquete is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Banquete citizens is a little higher than the average for US cities and towns: 24.32% of adults in Banquete have at least a bachelor's degree.